Источник: Calvert Watkins, The American Heritage® Dictionary of Indo-European Roots, 2000.

 *yek-

-To speak.
 Suffixed o-grade form *yok-o-.jewel, jocose, jocular, joke, juggle, juggler; jeopardy, from Latin iocus, joke.

 1. Suffixed basic form *yr-o-. a. year, from Old English gar, year; b.
 Yahrzeit, from Old High German jr, year.
 Both a and b from Germanic *jram, year.